acgessler/pyfbx_i42/fbx_spec.rst

 If so, recursively read an object record directly following the last property.
 Behind that object record, there is 13 zero bytes, which should then match up with the `EndOffset`.
 (*Note*: it is not entirely clear why the NULL entry is required.
-This strongly hints at some FBX sublety or format feature that not known to the authors of this document ....)
+This strongly hints at some FBX subtlety or format feature that not known to the authors of this document ....)

 Property Record Format